FraMecca/kpd/README.md

   -f FILTER [FILTER ...], --filter FILTER [FILTER ...]
+                        filter search result, can use 'artist', 'album', 'title', grep like functionality -nf NO_FILTER [NO_FILTER ...], --no-filter NO_FILTER [NO_FILTER ...]
-                        filter search result, can use 'artist', 'album', 'title', grep like functionality --clear               clear playlist
+                        filter search result excluding matching, can use 'artist', 'album', 'title', grep -n like functionality --clear               clear playlist
   -pl, --playlist       show playlist
   --seek [SEEK]         seek current track: works by seconds or by percentage